SeanEGray/seanegray.github.io/_posts/2020-01-04-variable-management-in-cicd-pipelines.md

 I promised some friends that I'd blog about variable and secret management in CI/CD pipelines.
 I'll cover variables in this post and secrets in the next one (which hopefully won't take me more than a week or two to get round to writing).

 ### What's a variable?
 One of my goals when building CI/CD pipelines is that the same build/test/deployment code should be able to deploy to multiple environments.
 This isn't always possible, but it's a good thing to aim for.
-In order to do this, we need environment-agnostic code that we can plug environment-specific settings (e.g. a server name or a VM size setting, which may be smaller for dev environments than for production) into, in order to deploy to the different environments.
+In order to do this, we need environment-agnostic code that we can plug environment-specific settings (e.g. a server name or a VM size setting, which may be smaller for development environments than for production) into, in order to deploy to the different environments.
 In the context of this blog post, these settings are variables.

 The examples I give here are using [Azure DevOps](https://dev.azure.com), but the concepts should be transferable to other tools.
 Screenshots are taken from the graphical interface because if you can write your pipelines as YAML, you're probably comfortable with the graphical interface, too; but the reverse may not be true.